heroku-examples/node-asciify/readme.md

 ## Compared to a Dockerfile deploy

-In order to deploy this with a Dockerfile, you'll need to first write (or find) an appropriate Dockerfile.
+In order to deploy this with a Dockerfile, you'll need to first write an appropriate Dockerfile.

 Then you'll need to use Docker locally to build the image, then tag the image, then push the image to Heroku's container registry.